Descanonge/tomate/doc/source/tutorial.rst

 For that, we must specify the variables, and what part of the dimensions we want.
 We can only specify an integer, a list of integers, or a slice.
-A function to append data to what is already loaded is on its way, and will allow more complexity in what can be loaded.

 For instance::